 The United States Air Force had stationed my father to RAF Croughton, a communications base just outside Banbury.
 Though we American children were educated on base by American teachers, we found ourselves part of an unusual social experiment.
-In the interests of international friendship, and to further the cause of World Peace, we were transported by bus every Friday afternoon to a small English school to drink tea, eat biscuits, watch educational films and . . . dance.
+In the interests of international friendship, and to further the cause of World Peace, we were transported by bus every Friday afternoon that spring to a small English school to drink tea, eat biscuits, watch educational films and . . . dance.

 Being forced to dance with a strange girl when you are a tender young boy (pre-puberty), all you can think of are cooties, and how to avoid them.